senecaxconnect/xconnect_docs/docs/Gateway_Overview.md

     It is recommended to have 2 virtual switches attached to the VM.
 1 Virtual Switch with connectivity to your internal LAN assets, and 1 Virtual Switch with Internet connectivity.

-Professional Services are available to assist in importing and configuration of the virtual Secure Gateway.
+Professional Services are available to assist configuration of the virtual Secure Gateway on your virtual machines.

 Onboarding/Installation instructions are available in the "Getting Started" chapter.

-## Docker Container
+## Self-hosted Docker Container

-We now support deploying a "bare minimum" Gateway image via Docker.
+We now support deploying an xConnect Gateway image via Docker.
 This option allows you to have an xConnect Secure Gateway deployed in minutes, granted you can supply a machine that Docker can be installed on.

-As of this writing, you can use any Linux OS of your choosing to deploy the xConnect Gateway software with Docker.
+You can use any Linux OS that supports the native Docker engine can be used to deploy the xConnect Gateway container.
+Other container engines and orchestration tools, like podman and kubernetes, are not currently supported.

 Container installation instruction files are available on our github page:
 <https://github.com/senecaxconnect/xconnect_gateway_docker>

 !!! note
-    Docker for Windows will not be officially supported until WSL2 is publicly available.
-However, you could install a Linux OS within a Hyper-V VM on Windows and it would be fully supported.
+    Docker for Windows is not officially supported, even through WSL.
+However, you could install a Docker-supported Linux OS within a Hyper-V VM on Windows and it would be fully supported.

-!!! note
-    Certain features (Remote Desktop Pass-through and Seneca Remote Support Services) will **NOT** be available (without Seneca consultation) when using the Docker gateway:

 Installation instructions are also available in the "Getting Started" chapter.

-## Secure Gateway Services
-The xConnect Secure Gateway is a device, or virtual machine, that runs a customized and hardened Ubuntu Server system image.
-Within this image are several key services:

-#### Arrow Connect Gateway Engine
-This service is the main data consumption and transmission engine responsible for ingesting telemetry from all Server Agents and transmitting telemetry to Arrow Connect IoT.
-Arrow Connect IoT provides telemetry to the Web Client Dashboard through secure APIs.

-#### Gateway Configuration Manager
-This is a built-in local (or LAN accessible) web interface for configuration all relevant features to the xConnect Remote Management Platform.

-!!! note
-    Not available with Docker container

-#### Remote Desktop Gateway
-This is a service that provides client-less remote desktop connections from the Web Client Dashboard through to the Server Agent system.
-At time of this publication, RDP is the only protocol supported.

-!!! note
-    Not available with Docker container

-#### Secure Tunnel Service
-This service provides secure HTTP and TCP tunnels to and from the Web Client Dashboard and the private network being managed.
-All connections are encrypted web sockets through port 443 (HTTPS).

-!!! note
-    Not available with Docker container

 ## Network Requirements
 The xConnect Secure Gateway requires very minimal network configuration or firewall rules to